What It Really Means to Take Care of Yourself

 One of the most underrated self care practices is learning to distinguish between what you want in the moment and what you actually need.

 The woman who truly takes care of herself has developed a kind of inner attentiveness.
 She checks in with herself the way she checks in with the people she loves.
-She asks: what do I need right now?
+She asks: what do I actually need right now?
 And she listens honestly to the answer.

 The Difference Between Numbing and Restoring

 Not everything that feels like self care is self care.
+This is something I had to learn the uncomfortable way.

 Scrolling for two hours feels like rest.
 It is not.
 It is numbing — a way of switching off without actually switching off.
 You finish it more depleted than when you started.